rikardvinge/explainpolysvm/README.rst

 A note on package maintenance
 =============================

-So far, ExplainPolySVM is developed as a hobby project by a single person.
+So far, ExplainPolySVM is developed by a single person.
 No promises will be made on maintenance nor expansions of this package.
 Please let me know if you are interested in continuing its development and feel free to fork or PR!

 Future development